Summary in a few lines:

 G Color Diamond: Where G Stands in Color Chart?

-To understand where the G color stands on the Diamonds Color Scale, you first need to know that the Gemological Institute of America (GIA) ranks diamonds on a scale from D to Z where D represents colorless diamonds, and Z represents diamonds colored light yellow or near brown.
+To fully grasp the G color’s position on the Diamond Color Scale, it’s essential to understand that the reputable Gemological Institute of America (GIA) grades diamonds from D to Z. ‘D’ signifies completely colorless diamonds, while ‘Z’ indicates diamonds with a light yellow or near-brown hue.

 The smaller the G Color diamond, the less relevant the hue it becomes.
 However, diamond color is taken into consideration as their carat weight increases given that the bigger a diamond is, the more visible the color tints.